 The reason for this is that brachycephalic (snub-nosed) breeds are far more susceptible to heat exhaustion and breathing abnormalities, which can be exacerbated by traveling if certain precautions aren’t taken.
 In the summer of 2018, United Airlines banned pugs, french bulldogs, and more than 25 other breeds from flying with them, making options a lot more limited.
 Many more have seasonal restrictions around flying these breeds because of heat sensitivity.
 Now, with the spread of the coronavirus pandemic, travel for snub-nosed pets has gotten even more restricted as airlines are canceling their pet programs altogether.

 Since breed restrictions can change abruptly and are different for every airline, this blog post will be regularly updated with the latest on both domestic and international airline rules, as well as the airlines that are pug-friendly and allow other snub-nosed breeds.
 And here are our tips for flying and traveling safely with pugs and other snub-nosed dogs!

-Domestic Airlines & Ground Transport as an Option
+Domestic Airlines & Ground Transport Options

 The only domestic airlines that currently fly snub-nosed breeds in cargo are:

 Aloha Air Cargo

 - Amerijet (aside from seasonal heat-related restriction Amerijet has on English Bulldogs)

 Even these airlines have very limited routing between the Mainland US, Hawaiian Islands, some Caribbean islands, and Puerto Rico, so it’s still difficult to move cross-country with these breeds.
 This doesn’t include airlines like Southwest and Allegiant, which don’t have specific restrictions but will only fly pets in-cabin, and most in-cabin rules require pets to be small enough to fit in a carrier under a seat, excluding many snub-nosed dogs.